XJTU-NetVerify/NDD/readme.md

 ### JavaNDD

-Library and its usage can be access in [src/main/java/org/ants/javandd](src/main/java/org/ants/javandd/README.md)
+Library and its usage can be accessed in [src/main/java/org/ants/javandd](src/main/java/org/ants/javandd/README.md)

+**TODO More details on how to use javandd?**

 ## Benchmark

-TODO: show some benchmark results as in the Decision Diagram library.
+**TODO: show a table for benchmark results, and compare to Ryan's Decision Diagram if possible.**

 ### Contact